Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 ### Optimization
 Given all the licensed restaurants/ crime incidents/ MBTA stops/ rent price in boston area, We gonna find the best living area with maximizing **`#restaurant`**, **`#MBTA stops`** and minimize **`#crime incidents`** and **`rent price`**.

 We use googlemaps api to find the left bottom/ right top coordinates of boston area.
 With these coordinates, we could build a big rectangle containing boston area.
-Then we separate this rectangle into 10 x 10 grids(user could set this scale manually).
+Then we separate this rectangle into 10 x 10 grids.

 ![boston_grid](http://datamechanics.io/data/minteng_zhidou/Boston_grid.png)